Anthonygtz/Lottery_game/README.md

 The code also includes a loop that simulates playing the lottery 1,000,000 times, each for 52 weeks, and tracks the amount of money spent and won each year, as well as the net profit.
 The net profit, money spent, and money won are plotted on a graph and saved as an image file.

 ## How to Run
-To run the Blackjack game, follow these steps:
+To run the Lottery_game, follow these steps:

  - Clone the repository containing the game code onto your local machine using the appropriate method (ex: git clone https://github.com/Anthonygtz/Lottery_game.git)
  - Open the repository folder in your preferred Python IDE
  - Open the Lottery_game.py file
  - Run the file using the IDE's run command or by executing python Lottery_game.py in a terminal window
- - Run the file and follow the prompts to play the game
+ - Run the file and follow the prompts

 ## Other Resources
 Python Libraries: